Posterior Inference on Shallow Infinitely Wide Bayesian Neural Networks under Weights with Unbounded Variance: INFINITE WIDTH LIMITS OF BAYESIAN NEURAL NETWORKS UNDER WEIGHTS WITH UNBOUNDED VARIANCE

 Each of the $\tau$s defines a level set for the points that lie in the $+1$ side in contraposition to those that lie in the $-1$ side.
-A forward simulation of this model is a weighted sum of the $\tau$s, with corresponding positive weight for those that lie closer and a negative weight for the points that lie further.
-In a similar vein, we present a corollary to interpret the distribution of the covariance matrix. \begin{corollary} The marginal distribution of the diagonal entries of the matrix $\mathbf{Q}$ is $\sigma^2+\nu S^+(\alpha/2)$, where the $\sigma^2$ acts as a shift parameter, and the marginal distribution of the entry $i,j$ in the $\mathbf{Q}$ matrix is $S(\alpha/2,\nu , 2p_{ij}-1)$, where ${p_{ij}=\sum_{\ell:\tau_\ell(\mathbf{x}_i)=\tau_\ell(\mathbf{x}_j)}q_\ell}$, the probability that $\mathbf{x}_i$ and $\mathbf{x}_j$ lie on the same side of the hyperplane partition.
-Further, the entries of $\mathbf{Q}$ are not independent. \end{corollary} \begin{proof} For $\{\mathbf{Q}\}_{ii}-\sigma^2$, we apply Property 1.2.1 of \citet{SamorodnitskyTaqqu}, which we refer as the closure property, to obtain $\nu S^+(\alpha/2)$.
-Next for $\{\mathbf{Q}\}_{ij}$, we split the summation in two cases: $\tau_\ell(\mathbf{x}_i)=\tau_\ell(\mathbf{x}_j)$, and $\tau_\ell(\mathbf{x}_i)\neq\tau_\ell(\mathbf{x}_j)$.
-Using the closure property in the separate splits, we obtain ${\{\mathbf{Q}\}_{ij}\sim S(\alpha/2,\nu p_{ij}^{2/\alpha},1) - S(\alpha/2,\nu (1-p_{ij})^{2/\alpha},1)}$.
+A forward simulation of this model is a weighted sum of the $\tau$s, with corresponding positive weight for those that lie closer and a negative weight for the points that lie farther.
+We further present the following corollaries to interpret the distribution of $\mathbf{Q}_\mathbf{s}$. \begin{corollary} The matrix $\mathbf{Q}_\mathbf{s}$ in Theorem~\ref{th:d_dim_pdf} is stochastic for all $\alpha\in (0,2)$ and is deterministic when $\alpha=2$. \end{corollary} \begin{proof} Recall, $\mathbf{Q}_\mathbf{s}=\sum_{\ell=1}^Ls_\ell q_\ell^{2/\alpha} \boldsymbol{\tau}_\ell\boldsymbol{\tau}_\ell^T + \sigma^2 \mathbf{I}, \; s_\ell \overset{i.i.d.}{\sim} S^+(\alpha/2)$.
+Thus, $ s_\ell\to1$, w.p. $1$, as $\alpha\to2$, since an $S^+(1)$ variable is a degenerate point mass at $1$. \end{proof} Noting the $\alpha=2$ case is Gaussian, Corollary~\ref{cor:random_Q} indicates $\mathbf{Q}_\mathbf{s}$ is stochastic in the stable limit, but deterministic in the GP limit; a key difference.
+The lack of representation learning in the GP limit, due to the kernel converging to a degenerate point mass, is a major criticism of the GP limit framework, see for example \citet{pmlr-v139-aitchison21a,pmlr-v202-yang23k}.
+A useful implication of Corollary~\ref{cor:random_Q} is that the posterior of ${\mathbf{Q}_\mathbf{s} \mid \mathbf{y}}$ is non-degenerate in the stable limit.
+Numerical results supporting this claim are in Supplementary Section~\ref{sup:simulations}.
+Specifically, when $\alpha=2$, the limiting process of Proposition~\ref{prop:derlee} is a GP, which has been established to have a deterministic covariance kernel \citep{cho2009kernel}.
+When $\alpha<2$, which is our main interest, Corollary~\ref{cor:random_Q} ensures that the \emph{conditional} covariance kernel is stochastic, thereby enabling learning a degenerate posterior of this quantity given the data.
+This is at a contrast to the degenerate posterior in the Gaussian case, for both shallow and deep infinite-width limits of BNNs, as discussed by \citet{pmlr-v139-aitchison21a}.
+We further remark here that although the current work only considers shallow networks, this property of a non-degenerate posterior should still hold for deep networks under $\alpha$-stable weights.
+However, the challenge of relating the \emph{conditional} covariance kernel of each layer to the layer below, analogous to the deep GP case \citep[e.g.,][]{matthews2018}, is beyond the scope of the current work. \begin{corollary} The marginal distribution of the diagonal entries of the matrix $\mathbf{Q}_\mathbf{s}$ is $\sigma^2+\nu S^+(\alpha/2)$, where the $\sigma^2$ acts as a shift parameter, and the marginal distribution of the entry $i,j$ in the $\mathbf{Q}_\mathbf{s}$ matrix is $S(\alpha/2,\nu , 2p_{ij}-1)$, where ${p_{ij}=\sum_{\ell:\tau_\ell(\mathbf{x}_i)=\tau_\ell(\mathbf{x}_j)}q_\ell}$, the probability that $\mathbf{x}_i$ and $\mathbf{x}_j$ lie on the same side of the hyperplane partition.
+Further, the entries of $\mathbf{Q}_\mathbf{s}$ are not independent. \end{corollary} \begin{proof} For $\{\mathbf{Q}_\mathbf{s}\}_{ii}-\sigma^2$, we apply Property 1.2.1 of \citet{SamorodnitskyTaqqu}, which we refer as the closure property, to obtain $\nu S^+(\alpha/2)$.
+Next for $\{\mathbf{Q}_\mathbf{s}\}_{ij}$, we split the summation in two cases: $\tau_\ell(\mathbf{x}_i)=\tau_\ell(\mathbf{x}_j)$, and $\tau_\ell(\mathbf{x}_i)\neq\tau_\ell(\mathbf{x}_j)$.
+Using the closure property in the separate splits, we obtain ${\{\mathbf{Q}_\mathbf{s}\}_{ij}\sim S(\alpha/2,\nu p_{ij}^{2/\alpha},1) - S(\alpha/2,\nu (1-p_{ij})^{2/\alpha},1)}$.
 The result follows by applying the closure property once more.
-The entries of $\mathbf{Q}$ are not independent, as they are obtained from a linear combination of the independent variables $\{s_\ell\}_{\ell = 1}^L$. \end{proof} The value of Corollary \ref{cor:q_dist_margin} does not lie in a numerical or computational speed-up, since the obtained marginals are not independent, but rather in the interpretability that it lends to the model.
+The entries of $\mathbf{Q}_\mathbf{s}$ are not independent, as they are obtained from a linear combination of the independent variables $\{s_\ell\}_{\ell = 1}^L$. \end{proof} The value of this corollary does not lie in a numerical or computational speed-up, since the obtained marginals are not independent, but rather in the interpretability that it lends to the model.
 Explicitly, it indicates that when the points lie closer their conditional covariance is more likely to be positive and when they lie farther apart the covariance is more likely to be negative \citep[see Proposition 1.2.14 of][]{SamorodnitskyTaqqu}.